"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19

 \subsection{Developer Productivity}

 Software development is a complex process, and doing it well, on budget, and on time can be hard~\cite{jorgensen06}.
-For teams, they may find challenges in coordination and communication~\cite{brooks95}.
-Therefore, we must study developer productivity, which has been an interest to researchers for decades~\cite{sackman68,lister87, brooks81, meyer19, meyer17}.
+Teams may find challenges in coordination and communication~\cite{brooks95}.
+Therefore, we must study developer productivity, which has been of interest to researchers for decades~\cite{sackman68,lister87, brooks81, meyer19, meyer17}.

 One fundamental challenge in studying developer productivity is defining and operationalizing factors that encapsulate `productivity'~\cite{wagner19Second}.
 Generally speaking, there are two overarching types of productivity factors, technical and soft~\cite{wagner18}.